-Numerous African children living in extreme poverty are at high risk of being exploited and trafficked for labor.
+Numerous children around the word living in extreme poverty are at high risk of being exploited and trafficked for labor.
 A child accidentally slices his hand open with a machete while opening cocoa pods on a plantation in Ghana.
 A young teenage girl, trafficked for the sex industry, walks the beaches of Mombasa in Kenya looking for business.
 A young boy squats naked in a mineshaft in Burkina Faso, chipping ore and loading it into buckets all day long.
 A child soldier in the Democratic Republic of Congo carries an automatic weapon he was forced to use to kill villagers he knew.
-A is child being traumatised by one of the many attacks of Boko Haram Islamist in Nigeria.
+A is child is being traumatised by one of the many attacks of Boko Haram Islamist in Nigeria.

 How can I live in this world?

 The words of a young child in South Africa, originally written as a poem in the Xhosa language.

 CAR Children at Risk School

 This school is for Christians who are passionate about reaching out to children at risk, including street children, kids from broken families, orphans, children with HIV/AIDS, and many other categories of children at risk.
 The information and methods are developed in such a way that students can put them into practice straight away during the lecture phase of 3 months.
 Throughout the lecture phase, students will also be able to create their own detailed ministry project plan or personal development plan to help them further their ministry goals in a practical way.